The Flight of Pony Baker: How Jim Leonard Planned For Pony Baker To Run Off On a Raft

-It is September when Jim tells Pony that he should run off again, and that if Pony did he would run off too.
-The plan is to take the boards off the shanty in the woods and build a raft and float down to the city.
-When schools starts, Jim and Pony are great friends and ask the teacher if they can sit next to each other at school.
+It is September when Jim tells Pony that he should run off again, and that he would come with.
+Their plan is to build a raft out of an old shanty in the woods.
+When schools starts, Jim and Pony ask the teacher if they can sit next to each other at school.
 After school, the two hang out in the hay-loft of Pony's barn.
 Jim persuades Pony that they are going to need to hide provisions for when they sneak away.
 The first day, Jim eats the food that Pony brings and the next day, Pony's dog Trip eats the food that Jim brings.
 Jim tells Pony that he must train Trip not to follow him into the barn.
 Pony then spends time teaching Trip not to do so.
-It makes Pony's heart ache to do this to Trip, but he had to do it because Jim Leonard said so.
-They continue to eat the provisions that they had stored in the hay.
+Pony missies Trip, but does it anyway.
+They continue to eat the provisions that they had stored.
 Jim then tells Pony that he must leave first and that Jim will follow him as soon as the river rises.
 Pony does not like the idea because he thinks Jim is backing out.
 The plan is for Pony to sleep next Friday in the barn and to leave early the next morning.
 Everyone afternoon from then on Pony brings bread-and-butter with meat and hides it in the hay while Jim would bring eggs to store as well.
 Friday comes and Jim tells Pony that he will sleep in the barn with Pony that night and help send him off the morning.
 The two dig out the provisions and find there are chickens in the eggs and the meat has gone bad.
 Jim tells Pony that if he cannot stay with Pony that night that he will come at six the next morning to wake Pony and send him off.